- TOP CITIES

 Home-care For Heart Failure

-The following simple changes in your lifestyle can be a major contributing factor in alleviating the symptoms of heart failure:
+Some other simple changes in your lifestyle that can be a major contributing factor in alleviating the symptoms of heart failure include:

 Stay physically active: Supervised moderate exercise is an integral part of a healthy heart regimen.
 It also helps in maintaining a healthy weight as obesity is a known factor that worsens heart failure.
 You can consult your doctor on which exercise to do in case you are at risk of heart failure.